 The surgeon then draws a line to select the lower edge of skin that will be removed, which will finally turn into scars after surgery.
 The next step in your eyelid surgery is to mark the surplus skin on the upper eyelid.

-Subsequent to that, extra skin and fatty tissues are removed together with a thin layer of muscle to enhance the contour of your eyelid crease.
+Subsequent to that, extra skin and tissues are removed together with a thin layer of muscle to enhance the contour of your eyelid crease.
 A single layer of sutures is used to close the incision, generally concealing the scar in the upper eyelid fold.
 A single long stitch, known as a running stitch, is commonly used during the upper eyelid lift.

 Most Popular FAQs